giantswarm/docs/src/content/guides/advanced-ingress-configuration/index.md

 Check out the [ingress-nginx repository](https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/customization/configuration-snippets/ingress.yaml) for more information.

+In case you want to set up a general http snippet you can define it at [NGINX ConfigMap](#configmap) level.

 ## Global (per cluster) options {#configmap}

 Your Giant Swarm installation comes with some global defaults for Ingress Controller configuration.
 However, you can override these defaults by setting your per cluster configuration in form of a ConfigMap named `nginx-ingress-controller-user-values` located in your `kube-system` namespace.